tmpfs/ttycolor/README.md

 #### Attributes

 Depending upon the temrinal emulator some attributes may not be supported and will have no visual effect.
-Typcially, `bright`, `underline` and `reverse` are safe to use.
+Typically `bright`, `underline` and `reverse` are safe to use.

 ```
 console.log('%s', ansi('log message').bright());